microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365servicesusercounts.md

 # Get Office365ServicesUserCounts report

-Get the count of users by activity type and Service.
+Get the count of users by activity type and service.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d).